 Snowflake Compute Pricing – Advanced

-Over the last 3 years my teams and I have analyzed over 100 Snowflake accounts and about 95% of them were not fully optimized for both Cloud data costs and Cloud cost risk minimization.
-This is why my team and I are so excited to have created Snoptimizer (the first AUTOMATED Snowflake Cost Optimization Service) – Easily optimize your Snowflake Data Cloud Account here in a few hours.
+Over the last 3 years, my teams and I have analyzed over 100 Snowflake accounts, and about 95% of them were not fully optimized for both Cloud data costs and Cloud cost risk minimization.
+This is why my team and I are so excited to have created Snoptimizer (the first automated Snowflake Cost Optimization Service) – Easily optimize your Snowflake Data Cloud Account here in a few hours.

 I hope the Snowflake Basic and Advanced Pricing information above is useful to you on your Snowflake Journey.
-For me, finding out that Snowflake consumption based pricing was so reasonable was game changing for both myself and my consulting company.
-Prior to Snowflake, we couldn’t really provide compute scale with enough speed to many of the largest big analytical challenges and solutions our clients needed.
+For me, finding out that Snowflake consumption-based pricing was so reasonable was game-changing for both myself and my consulting company.
+Before Snowflake, we couldn’t provide compute scale with enough speed to many of the largest big analytical challenges and solutions our clients needed.